Associations Incorporation Act 2009 (NSW)

 (c) the members present are to vote by secret ballot on the question of whether the resolution should be confirmed or revoked.

-28.5 The appeal is to be determined by a simple majority of votes case by members of the association.
+28.5 The appeal is to be determined by a simple majority of votes cast by members of the association.

 29 RECORDS AND ACCOUNTS